rfellers/chemForma/README.md

 * SMILES

    [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) is another common format, but only encodes structure and doesn't have a place for chemical formula.
+There are other extensions of SMILES (e.g.  [SMARTS](https://www.daylight.com/dayhtml/doc/theory/theory.smarts.html)) that seem to have the same general problems.

 ## What do MS modification repositories do?